JamesWWilson/JamesWWilson.github.io/_posts/2023-04-01-Patagonia-O-Trek.md

 Some additional notes on Puerto Natales:
 - For food and drinks, I recommend [Cafe Artimana](https://www.tripadvisor.es/Restaurant_Review-g297400-d8581008-Reviews-Cafe_Artimana-Puerto_Natales_Magallanes_Region.html) and [Baguales Brewery](https://www.tripadvisor.com/Restaurant_Review-g297400-d1646802-Reviews-Cerveceria_Baguales-Puerto_Natales_Magallanes_Region.html).
-	- At Cafe Arimana, the *Pobre Artimana* is a must have!
+	- At Cafe Artimana, the *Pobre Artimana* is a must have!
 - We had our laundry done at [Lavandería Lavamag](https://www.facebook.com/LAVAMAG/) on our return from the trail, which made for a much more comfortable and pleasant return home.
 - Bus tickets from Puerto Natales' [bus station](https://www.google.com/maps/place/Terminal+Rodoviario+(Estaci%C3%B3n+de+Autobuses)/@-51.7290827,-72.4887283,15.21z/data=!4m6!3m5!1s0xbdafe8006c2e3475:0x9893010f835d796c!8m2!3d-51.7285535!4d-72.4881366!16s%2Fg%2F11c70hs1xn) to Torres del Paine should be purchased ahead of time at [this website](https://www.bussur.com/).